jagal1910/xray-custom-integration-demo/README.md

 ![integration-config](./images/integration-config.png)

-Test the connection and api key by clicking the "Test" button.
+Test the connection and api key by clicking the **"Test"** button pictured above.
 You should get a message saying "API key is valid" in the XRay UI.
+If you don't get this message your integration is not working.

 ### Generating a Security Vulnerability